Tuesday, January 28, 2014

 Arles, c.
 April 12, 1888 My dear old Bernard, ....I sometimes regret that I can't decide to work more at home and from the imagination.
 Certainly—imagination is a capacity that must be developed, and only that enables us to create a more exalting and consoling nature than what just a glance at reality (which we perceive changing, passing quickly like lightning) allows us to perceive.He was a great artist, living a tortured life.
-I wonder where he is now, in his current lifetime, and whether he is still painting.
+I wonder where he is now, and whether he is still painting.

 A starry sky, for example, well—it's a thing that I should like to try to do, just as in the daytime I'll try to paint a green meadow studded with dandelions.

 But how to arrive at that unless I decide to work at home and from the imagination?
 This, then, to criticize myself and to praise you.

 New Year's Eve.
 Most ships would go out to anchor on New Year's Eve, and when the clock struck midnight, all the ships at anchor and all the ships at dock in the harbor, along with many cars on the island, would blow their horns.
 And some would set off a huge fireworks display (along with others on the island).
 It was magical!

 One New Year's Eve, I stayed up all night with a few of my friends.
 In the morning, we drove around the perimeter of the island, stopping at a small cafe-in-a-home nestled into the hills overlooking a tall cliff by the ocean, where we had eggs fresh from the hen house.
 This was a true pleasure.